treeverse/lakeFS/docs/reference/commands.md

 ### lakectl import

-Import objects from an external source into a lakeFS
+Import data from external source to an imported branch (with optional merge)

 ```
 lakectl import --from <object store URI> --to <lakeFS path URI> [--merge] [flags]